-8. CONCLUSION
+8. Conclusion

-The most appealing features of the proposed method are its remarkable robustness (even for high aspect ratios, compared to other metric-based techniques we have experimented with), its simplicity and its compatibility with a number of other approaches.
+The most appealing features of the proposed method are its robustness, its simplicity and its compatibility with a number of other approaches.

-As we generate quads with large angles, the resulting meshes are in general not suitable for solving equations on surfaces, unless the aspect ratio is limited to a moderate value; even with this restriction we can still expect a reduction in the number of quads needed for a given approximation quality.
+As we generate quads with possibly large angles the resulting meshes are in general not suitable for solving equations on surfaces, unless the aspect ratio is limited to a moderate value; even with this restriction we can still expect a reduction in the number of quads needed for a given approximation quality (Figure 10).

-While we do provide control over maximal aspect ratios, it is far from a complete solution, especially in cases of rapid edge length variation
+While we do provide control over maximal aspect ratios, it is far from a complete solution, especially in cases of rapid edge length variation.